• Skip to primary navigation

 Not only is it easy to transform lavash bread into lavash crackers, but the process also takes less than 10 minutes, including cooking time.
 Lavash crackers are crackers made from lavash bread.

-But what I love most about this simple recipe is the versatility with seasonings and flavors to make unique, tasty crackers for any occasion.
+But what I love most about this simple recipe is the versatility of seasonings and flavors to make unique, tasty crackers for any occasion.

 Another bonus is one piece of lavash bread makes 12 crackers.

-One of my favorite lavash bread is Trader Joe's brand, but there are several other types of Lavash available at various stores nationwide.
+One of my favorite lavash bread is from Trader Joe's brand, but several other types of lavash are available at various stores nationwide.

 • Atoria's whole grain lavash (I used this one)